An Introduction to Search Engine Optimization

 SEO or Search Engine Optimization is the process of improving how pages of a web site rank in the natural or organic results of search engines.

-Andy Crestodina of Orbit Media Studios communicates that ranking high on search engines by emphasizing that "Google doesn’t rank web sites, it ranks web pages."
+Andy Crestodina of Orbit Media Studios communicates that ranking high on search engines by emphasizing that "Google doesn't’t rank web sites, it ranks web pages."
 As a result, incorporating SEO best practices for each web page on your site can increase search volume and traffic quality.

 It's been documented that a web site appearing within the first few listings on page one of a search engine's results will get more clicks when compared to a web site that's not ranked as high.